2016 Kalamazoo shootings: Reactions

 Joe Sullivan, Uber's Chief Security Officer, released a statement reading, "We are horrified and heartbroken at the senseless violence in Kalamazoo, Michigan.
 Our hearts and prayers are with the families of the victims of this devastating crime and those recovering from injuries.
 We have reached out to the police to help with their investigation in any way that we can."
 Calls were made for Uber to improve its background check system.

 In response to the shootings, President Barack Obama praised law enforcement agencies and pledged federal support for the ongoing investigation.

 Following the shootings, there was public outcry when it was revealed there was no active-shooter alert that could be sent to Kalamazoo-area residents and students at Western Michigan University.
 An editorial calling for an emergency alert system for such high-profile incidents was published by Michigan Live six days after the shootings.
 In March, legislation for a statewide warning system was introduced.
-This warning system would disseminate information on an active-shooter situation or other emergency and protect residents.
-It involved local law enforcement agencies sending the information to the Michigan State Police, which was then responsible for sending text messages of warning using geolocation technology, similar to the AMBER Alert system.
+This warning system would disseminate information on an active-shooter situation or other emergencies and protect residents.
+It involved local law enforcement agencies sending the information to the Michigan State Police, which was then responsible for sending text messages of warning using geolocation technology, similar to the Amber alert system.
 On May 10, the Michigan House of Representatives approved the legislation.
 On June 9, the Michigan Senate approved the legislation and sent it to Governor Snyder for consideration.
 Snyder signed the legislation on June 24.